alanlivio/predict360user/README.md

 Library to predict user behavior in 360 videos.
 It extends [Rondon 360-videos models/dataset collection](https://gitlab.com/miguelfromeror/head-motion-prediction).
 The library's main classes are:

-* `Dataset`: stores the dataset in memory as a pandas.DataFrame and provides functions for data preprocessing, such as user clustering by entropy.
+* `Dataset`: stores the dataset in memory as a `pandas.DataFrame` and provides functions for data preprocessing, such as user clustering by entropy.

   |     | ds    | user    | video         | traces        |
   | --- | ----- | ------- | ------------- | ------------- |
   | 0   | david | david_0 | david_10_Cows | [[x,y,z],...] |

 * `Experiment`: train and evaluate prediction models
-* `Plot360`: plot viewport, trajectory or predictions for users using 3D visualization
+* `Plot360`: plot viewport, trajectory, or predictions for users using 3D visualization

 ### Datasets